leestevetk/WoL.sh/README.md

 WoL.sh should *(but is not guaranteed to)* work on __Mac__ or __Linux__ systems.
 The author used this utility from a macOS 10.15.3 system to wake up a Windows 10 PC.

 ## Download
+- The latest version of WoL.sh is 0.1 (Pre-release).
-- You may download the latest version of WoL.sh [here](https://leesteve.tk/WoL.sh/WoL.sh).
+- [Click here](https://leesteve.tk/WoL.sh/WoL.sh) to download the latest version of WoL.sh.
-- For old releases, please visit out [GitHub releases](https://github.com/leestevetk/WoL.sh/releases).
+- *For old releases, please visit out [GitHub releases](https://github.com/leestevetk/WoL.sh/releases).*

 ## Before Use
 Like any shell script, you must first make WoL.sh executable.
 This can be done by running in terminal (assuming WoL.sh is placed under `~/Desktop`):